Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much Capital Gains Tax do I pay if I claim BADR?

 With BADR, individuals pay Capital Gains Tax at a rate of 10% on any gains they make when disposing of qualifying business assets.
-It’s a significant reduction for higher rate taxpayers, where the rate of CGT will be halved from 20%, to just 10%.
+It’s a significant reduction for higher rate taxpayers, where the rate of CGT will be reduced from 24%, to just 10%.
+The rate of Business Asset Disposal Relief (BADR) will increase to 14% from 6th April 2025.

 Are there any restrictions on the use of Business Asset Disposal Relief?